zeff-ai/ZeffClient/docs/source/examples/index.rst

 to allow improved throughput to Zeff Cloud.

-The configuration strings may contain anything you choose, but must be acceptable to the assocaited record builder when it is called.
+The configuration strings may contain anything you choose, but must be acceptable to the associated record builder when it is called.

 There are generators in :doc:`../zeff.recordgenerator` that may be used for common types of configuration strings such as URLs.
 For